danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 That's it for the Serverless manifest.
 You can find more information about it in the <a href="https://serverless.com/framework/docs/providers/aws/guide/serverless.yml/" target="_blank" rel="noopener noreferrer">docs</a>.

+### 3. Defining the Lambda

-In order to match the Lambda function definition, create a file named `auth0.js` in `src`:
+In order to match the Lambda function definition in the Serverless manifest, create a file named `auth0.js` in `src`:

 ```shell
 lambda-authorizers